-84. The style of unofficial 'drafts,' which are generally of a routine nature, is of an impersonal character.

-35. A correct notion of the styles of the various species of 'drafts,' can only be arrived at by experience: but a few specimens (vide Appendix B.) will serve to illustrate their differential characteristics.

-§ 2.
-Other general characteristic features.

-36. There are certain other general points which should be observed in all 'drafts.'

-37. Orders should always be conveyed in the principal clause of a sentence.

-38. Points to which it is desired to draw special attention should not be inserted in a relative or secondary clause.

-39. In preparing the 'draft,' the concatenation of ideas or arguments and the ipsussima verba of the order, as contained in the 'notes,' should as far as possible be followed.
+- 33. In demi-official 'drafts' the style is more unrestrained, and partakes rather of the character of a compromise between the familiarity of a private letter and the dignity of an official communication. - 34.
+The style of unofficial 'drafts,' which are generally of a routine nature, is of an impersonal character. - 35.
+A correct notion of the styles of the various species of 'drafts,' can only be arrived at by experience: but a few specimens (vide Appendix B) will serve to illustrate their differential characteristics. - \$2.
+Other general characteristic features. - 36.
+There are certain other general points which should be observed in all 'drafts.' - 37.
+Orders should always be conveyed in the principal clause of a sentence. - 38.
+Points to which it is desired to draw special attention should not be inserted in a relative or secondary clause. - 39.
+In preparing the 'draft,' the concatenation of ideas or arguments and the ipsissima verba of the order, as contained in the 'notes,' should as far as possible be followed.
 Of course this rule cannot be observed when the discussion in the 'notes' has been carried on regardless of logical sequence, or the order has been loosely or clumsily worded.
-In such cases, the 'drafter' is expected to convey the substance of the 'notes,' arranged in the natural order of the points discussed, and the order, or decision arrived at, in choice and appropriate language, befitting the dignity of the supreme government.

-40. Every 'draft' should be self contained, that is, it should convey the order or decision in such a manner as to be clearly intelligible without reference to any paper in the 'file.'
+In such cases, the 'drafter' is expected to convey the substance of the 'notes,' arranged in the natural order of the points discussed, and the order, or decision arrived at, in choice and appropriate language, bofitting the dignity of the supreme government. - 40.
+Every 'dra't' should be self contained, that is, it should convey the order or decision in such a manner as to be clearly intelligible without reference to any paper in the 'file.'
 Such a course is clearly necessary to obviate the possibility of any misunderstanding.
-(80)